jagger1407/ChessCLI/README.md

 ## Todo
 - En Passant (IMPORTANT)
 - Create more bots, and a selection of which one you want to play.
-- Save a game after playing
-- Export a game as a series of algebraic moves (e.g. "1. e4 e5")
 - Add ability to add game variations (fog of war)
 - Rewrite the code to be better
 - Create runnable .jar or .exe or smth